 The good news is that I won’t have to eat worms and algae for the rest of my life; the bad news is that I failed to qualify for the next round of Mars One.

 When my girlfriend found out I qualified to be a Martian astronaut she wasn’t supportive.
-“Huney, just think, we could have the first Martian babies ever!” and other funny things people say.
+“Honey, just think, we could have the first Martian babies ever!” and other funny things people say.

 I am one of the 297 people selected from the United States, half which are woman and about 75 in my age group.
 I am excited to be part of this!
 Even in a thousand years everyone will remember the first trip to Mars.

-It is true: I applied to go to Mars and help establish a colony in 2023 — and so can you!
+Scott applied to go to Mars and help establish a colony in 2023 — and so can you!
 Here is my application letter and video — it’s about inspiring humanity.